samaysar/dotdotnet/README.md

 	</li>
 </ul>

-The most declarative way to program .Net solutions.
-DevFast as a library contains, simplest to use yet powerful, set of extension methods to increase dev productivity.
+Library to program .Net solutions in most declarative way.
+DevFast as a library contains, simplest to use yet powerful, set of extensions to increase dev productivity.
 Use it with confidence, write robust and efficient codes.

 Features:
 * Expressive method naming